Insurify’s Home Insurance Risk Index: America’s Least Insurable Counties, Ranked

 • Median home value: $275,800

 Plaquemines Parish, a low-lying county southeast of New Orleans, juts out into the Gulf.
-Although its home prices are below the national average, homeowners often give those savings back via high insurance premiums.
+Although its home prices are below the national average, homeowners give some of those savings back through high insurance premiums.

 The area’s most famous storm occurred in 2005, when Hurricane Katrina first made landfall.
 It brought sustained winds up to 125 mph and storm surge of up to 17 feet to Plaquemines Parish.[6]